CausesBy Mayo Clinic Staff

 The production of sperm is a complex process and requires normal functioning of the testicles (testes) as well as the hypothalamus and pituitary glands — organs in your brain that produce hormones that trigger sperm production.
 Once sperm are produced in the testicles, delicate tubes transport them until they mix with semen and are ejaculated out of the penis.
 Problems with any of these systems can affect sperm production.
-Also, there may be problems of abnormal sperm shape (morphology), movement (motility) or function.
-Often the cause of low sperm count isn't ever identified.

 Low sperm count can be caused by a number of health issues and medical treatments.
 Some of these include:

 - Varicocele.
 A varicocele (VAR-ih-koe-seel) is a swelling of the veins that drain the testicle.
 It's the most common reversible cause of male infertility.
 Although the exact reason that varicoceles cause infertility is unknown, it might be related to abnormal testicular temperature regulation.
 Varicoceles result in reduced quality of the sperm.

 - Infection.
 Some infections can interfere with sperm production or sperm health or can cause scarring that blocks the passage of sperm.
 These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections, including gonorrhea or HIV.
 Although some infections can result in permanent testicular damage, most often sperm can still be retrieved.